 International Development Studies Minor

-Every spring the progress of all juniors in the minor in International Development Studies will be reviewed by the advisory committee of the minor to determine whether or not the students should continue in the program and enroll in the capstone course during the senior year.
+Every spring the progress of all juniors in the International Development Studies minor and concentration will be reviewed by the IDS advisory committee to determine whether or not the students should continue in the program and enroll in the capstone course during the senior year.

-It is expected that juniors will have completed the majority of their course work for the minor by the end of the junior year.
+It is expected that juniors will have completed the majority of their course work for the minor/concentration by the end of the junior year.
 Before providing the information below, juniors should have developed, with the supervision of a faculty member, a grant proposal for a field project in the developing world.
 The student is expected to submit that proposal to at least one grant competition for funding.

-Course verification – Students will list the courses they have taken toward the minor.
+Course verification – Students will list the courses they have taken toward the minor/concentration.
 As a general rule, students will be expected to have completed the introduction to development course, the research methods course, and at least one of the two required electives.

 Students are expected to have written a grant proposal and to have submitted it to at least one grant competition for funding.
 Students will provide information regarding where they have submitted their proposals and if they have been funded.